Mirza Delibašić

 Mirza Delibašić (9 January 1954 – 8 December 2001) was a Bosnian professional basketball player and coach.
+He is widely considered one of the greatest players in the history of European basketball.

 Delibašić was named one of FIBA's 50 Greatest Players in 1991.
 He was enshrined into the FIBA Hall of Fame in 2007.
 In 2008, he was named one of the 50 Greatest EuroLeague Contributors.
-He is widely considered one of the best shooters in the history of European basketball.